JonWil91/milestone-4/README.md

 **Gallery**
 1. As a visitor I want to be able to view an overview of the products available
-2. As a visitor I want to be able to filter the products displayed
+2. As a visitor I want to be able to filter the total products displayed
+3. As a visitor I want to be able to filter products by geographic category
-3. As a visitor I want to be able to view individual product details
+4. As a visitor I want to be able to view individual product details
-4. As a registered user, I want to be able to add a product into the shopping cart
+5. As a registered user, I want to be able to add a product into the shopping cart

 **Contact**
 1. As a visitor I want to be able to submit a message to the site admin